 Hedging Translation Risk

 A company with foreign operations can protect against translation exposure by hedging.
-The company can protect against the translation risk by purchasing foreign currency, by using currency swaps, by using currency futures, or by using a combination of these hedging techniques.
-Any one of these techniques can be used to fix the value of the foreign subsidiary’s assets and liabilities to protect against potential exchange rate fluctuations.
+Fortunately, the company can protect against the translation risk by purchasing foreign currency, by using currency swaps, by using currency futures, or by using a combination of these hedging techniques.
+Use any one of these techniques to fix the value of the foreign subsidiary’s assets and liabilities to protect against potential exchange rate fluctuations.

-To learn other ways to add value to your company, download the free 7 Habits of Highly Effective CFOs.
+If you want to learn other ways to add value to your company, then download the free 7 Habits of Highly Effective CFOs.
 Find out how you can become a more valuable financial leader.